Kosmischer Läufer: Volume 4

 The fourth volume's limited edition vinyls bear a vibrant light blue color.
 The album was released on November 19, 2018.

 The volume's page states that the work is divided between two categories: a 150 BPM running program (tracks 1-4) that are "taken from various years of the project" and a soundtrack to a film called "Der Weg" ("The Way") spanning tracks 5 through 9.
 The movie supposedly had the goal to mentally stimulate the athletes using alpha wave projection and "dream-machine-like devices".
 The work itself is subdivided in four "stages" ("Phase I" through "Phase IV"), with each stage detailing different scenes, spanning astronomical scenery, terrestrial landscapes and patriotic messages.
 The description ends mentioning that the film "has been lost to time", although it "lives on in Zeichnete's vibrant soundtrack".
 A detailed script of the movie is available in the album's page.

 Volume 5

 The fifth installment of the series' limited edition vinyls bear a vibrant neon green color.
 The album was released on February 3, 2023.

 The album's page states that the volume is divided between two parts: a 180 BPM running program with it being subdivided in four sections and a personal project of Zeichnete called "Jahre der ruhigen Sonne" ("Years of The Quiet Sun").
-This project is notably space-themed, caused by the "lifelong interest in the planets, the stars and the mysteries of the cosmos", product of Zeichnete's childhood visit to the Karl Scharzschild Observatory.
+This project is notably space-themed, caused by the "lifelong interest in the planets, the stars and the mysteries of the cosmos", product of Zeichnete's childhood visit to the Karl Schwarzschild Observatory.